anithri/dots/README.md

 Forking
 -------

-It's recommended that you fork this project so you can store your own custom settings in **config/**.
+It's recommended that you fork this project so you can store your own custom settings in **config/**, and get the most use out of this framework.

+To do so, click the **Fork** button at the top of this page.

+Then, type the following into your Terminal:

+    git remote add <your-github-username> git@github.com:<your-github-username>/dots.git

+And to make sure it works, type

+    git pull <your-github-username> master

+We like the follow the standards for fork names set forth in [the hub plugin][hub] by [Chris Wernstrath][cw].
+You can feasibly name the fork anything you like.

+You can either modify **tools/upgrade.sh** to `git pull` from your fork and `git push` to your fork after the upgrade is complete to keep it in sync, or do it manually by setting `DISABLE_AUTO_UPDATE="true"` (which is disabled by default in **config/zshrc**).

 Usage
 -----